Realization of a minimal Kitaev chain in coupled quantum dots: Methods

 \subsection{Transport measurement and data processing}

+We have fabricated and measured six devices with similar geometry.
+Two of them showed strong hybridization of the QD states by means of CAR and ECT.
+We report on the detailed measurements of Device~A in the main text and show qualitatively similar measurements from Device~B in \cref{fig:pmm-ED_device_2} and \cref{fig:pmm-ED_devB_biasGates}.
 All measurements on Device~A were done in a dilution refrigerator with base temperature \SI{7}{mK} at the cold plate and electron temperature of 40$\sim$\SI{50}{mK} at the sample, measured in a similiar setup using an NIS metallic tunnel junction.
 Unless otherwise mentioned, the measurements on Device A were conducted in the presence of a magnetic field of \SI{200}{mT} approximately oriented along the nanowire axis with a 3$^\circ$ offset.
 Device~B was measured similarly in another dilution refrigerator under $B=\SI{100}{mT}$ along the nanowire with 4$^\circ$ offset.